gemadarc/gemadarc.github.io/collaboration/_posts/2018-07-08-second-collaboration-meeting.md

 The second PIRE-GEMADARC collaboration meeting will be held in Xichang, China, July 8-10, 2018.

+# Registration

+The meeting is now open for [registration](https://goo.gl/forms/FD5tCYE1MTWbSd753).
+Information on registration fee will be available soon.

 # Flight information

 On July 7, 2018, you have the following options to arrive in Xichang airport (XIC):